bmonews2018/bmonews/en-US/supplier/refunds_disputes.md

 ---
-name: Refunds or Disputes
+name: Refunds Or Disputes
 ---

-## Refunds or Disputes
+## Refunds Or Disputes

 ###  Buyers are unsatisfied with the Products/ Services provided and refuse to make payment, what do I do now?